A Complete History of the Brave and Loyal Soldiers from Nepal

 Training the Himalayan Warriors

 The grueling selection process for elite units like the British Brigade of Gurkhas accepts only 1 in 300 applicants, creating the world's most selective military intake.
+Learn more detailed about gurkha selection process.
 Candidates endure:

 World War II: The Pinnacle of Gurkha Bravery